spenceralan/paper-store/README.md

 The default host path is http://localhost:3000

-NOTE: There are two basic accounts that come alone with the test database.
+NOTE: There are two basic accounts that come along with the test database.

 #### User
 * username: testuser